binsearch/binsearch.github.io/_posts/2016-11-12-keystone-habits.markdown

 The most important part of the puzzle fell into place.
 Now we need help in forming habits.
 Anyone trying to develop a gym habit will tell you how hard it is.
 The key here is to start small.
 Don't go for a complete overhaul of your lifestyle.
 If you want to start meditating, just do it for 5 minutes daily. start small.
 Don't worry about the size of your task.
 Don't think that 5 minutes of meditation is nothing and you should do more.
 Be patient.
 These small tasks will add up over time.
 It's like filling a bucket in a small stream.
 The progress maybe slow, but given enough time you will have lots of water.

 I can't overstate the importance of this discovery in my life.
-These 5 habits can act as a kernel around which you build your happy life.
+These 5 habits can act as a kernel around which you build your happy life